Working from home has been a reality for a lot of people in the last few years with some flexibility around working away from the office.

 KAT Communications are seen as experts in the field of flexible and remote working.
-BBC Radio Sheffield use them as the ‘go to’ people whenever there is a a discussion about flexible working.
+BBC Radio Sheffield use them as the ‘go to’ people whenever there is a a discussion about flexible or remote working.

 More and more businesses are finding that working flexibly can help reduce business costs without compromising on their efficiency, quality of service, or professional image, and for businesses start-ups this can give them a real competitive edge during the critical first couple of years of operation.